reuixiy/io-oi.me/content/zh/life/Pierrot le Fou.md

 You see?
 I was right five years ago.
 We don’t understand each other.
 What can I do?
 I don’t know what to do.

 {{< /quote >}}

+{{< quote en italic >}}

+How’s the old man?

+Not bad.
+I’v found an idea for a novel.
+I won’t describe people’s lives, but life itself, just life.
+Everything that takes place between people: space, sounds and colours.
+It should be possible.
+Joyce tried to do it, but I should be able to improve on him.

+{{< /quote >}}